Closed

 Activities funded

-• Minor renovation and retrofit of existing facilities such as community centers.
+- Minor or major renovation and retrofit of existing learning facilities, community centres or business centres.

 Examples of admissible projects: